danog/MadelineProtoDocs/docs/docs/FILES.md

 $output_file_name = $MadelineProto->downloadToDir($MessageMedia, '/tmp/');
 ```

 This downloads the given file to `/tmp`, and returns the full generated file path.

+**Note**: if downloading files that will be re-downloaded by the user, use [downloadToBrowser](#download-to-browser), instead: [downloadToBrowser](#download-to-browser) will avoid the creation of temporary files, streaming the file directly to the user.

 `$MessageMedia` can be either a [Message](https://docs.madelineproto.xyz/API_docs/types/Message.html), an [Update](https://docs.madelineproto.xyz/API_docs/types/Update.html), a [MessageMedia](https://docs.madelineproto.xyz/API_docs/types/MessageMedia.html) object, or a bot API file ID.